willystawn/oroswap-testnet-auto/README.md

 node index.js
 ```

-The bot will first ask you to set the retry delay for when it runs out of funds.
+The bot will first ask you to set the retry delay (in hours) for when an account runs out of funds.
 You can press Enter to use the default (12 hours) or type your own value.

 ```
 ⏰ Enter the retry delay in hours if funds are insufficient (default: 12):
 ```

-After that, the bot will connect to your wallet and begin its farming cycles.
+After that, the bot will process all accounts in your `mnemonics.txt` file and begin its farming cycles.
 You can leave it running in a terminal window or use a process manager like `pm2` for long-term execution on a server.

 ---